-If you enter my grandparents’ house, you would be hard pressed to see the back porch.
+If you enter my grandparents’ house, you would be hard pressed to see the back porch from all the pickles.
 Even though a direct corridor crosses their house and leads you directly to it, it remains the stuff of legends.
 Mounds of what can only be referred to as “stuff” block the way: family photographs in oversized picture frames, DIYd furniture with various hooks, levers and cushions, and rows upon rows of drying laundry, hanging from haphazardly strung wires.
-Their cupboards are full of bizarre candy no one dares to eat, manufactured in an unknown Middle Eastern country, or in Russia sometime between 1980 and 2010.
+Whey pickles line the shelves of the fridge, and their cupboards are full of bizarre candy no one dares to eat, manufactured in an unknown Middle Eastern country, or in Russia sometime between 1980 and 2010.
 In a word, my grandparents can be lovingly described as thrifty; not-so-lovingly, as hoarders.

 Having grown up in their home, both my mother and I have a severe aversion to clutter.
 Shredding paper remains one of my greatest joys, and I look forward to the seasonal closet cleaning the way some children anticipate Christmas.
 And yet, my grandparents’ influence remains with me in one huge, indelible way: I simply cannot throw out good food.